 What Can We Eat in the Fasting Window?
 Let’s Take a Look!

-Try to avoid highly saturated, sugary or bakery items in the feeding window.
-These foods may not positively affect the body or give the full benefits you’re looking for.
-In the first weeks, we can also feel dizzy, headaches, irritability, etc., but this gets better over time.
-In the beginning, for about two to three weeks, we may eat more than usual during the feeding window, but that is only natural.
-Once our bodies adjust, the hunger pangs fade away, and we start enjoying the process and seeing the results.
-A research journal featuring on the CellPress notes an overall improvement in health irrespective of what is eaten during the feeding window.
-But eating healthy is good for us, our environment, and our planet, wouldn’t you agree?
+Try to avoid eating highly saturated, sugary, or baked items in the feeding window.
+These foods may not positively affect our bodies, or give the full benefits you’re looking for.
+In the first weeks of experimenting with intermittent fasting, it’s possible that we may feel dizzy, and experience headaches, irritability, etc. though these symptoms improve over time.
+In the early phase, for about two to three weeks, we may eat more than usual during the feeding window, but this is only natural.
+Once our bodies adjust to this novel regime, the hunger pangs will tend to fade, and we may start to derive greater enjoyment from the process when we start to see results.
+Indeed, researchers publishing in the journal Cell Metabolism noted an overall improvement in health for those following an intermittent fasting protocol, irrespective of what is eaten during the feeding window.
+The bottom line here is that eating healthy food is good for us, our environment, and our planet, wouldn’t you agree?

 Is Intermittent Fasting Restricted to a Specific Group of People?

 It’s very important that people with certain medical conditions consult with their doctors before starting to explore intermittent fasting.
 For example, pregnant women, breastfeeding mothers, or women trying to conceive are strongly advised to seek professional advice from health practitioners before embarking on a journey such as this.
 Underweight individuals, children under 18 years of age, and people who have a history of, or are in the process of dealing with, an eating disorder are not recommended to try this particular protocol.
 Furthermore, people with diabetes and blood pressure problems may not be in the position to take this up independently without professional guidance.